Develop Emotional Intelligence (EQ) in the Workplace

 Other topics you might include in your emotional intelligence training are mental health, critical observation, unconscious bias, and organizational dysfunction.
 These courses address emotional strength and observation skills to affect emotional intelligence in different ways.

-If you would like to watch any of the courses I have mentioned, sign up for a free trial of our HSI LMS.
-You will gain immediate access to these courses from our Business Skills library.
+If you would like to watch any of the courses I have mentioned, request a free trial of our HSI LMS.

 - Improve Employee Social Awareness Through Workplace Empathy